Calcium is one of the most important electrolytes for the human body and plays an essential role in wellness.

 - Seeds (chia seeds, sesame, poppy)

-It’s essential to monitor your calcium levels; either high or low calcium levels could adversely impact your health.
-Thankfully, Vivoo offers you a straightforward and fuss-free way of keeping an eye on your calcium levels – anytime, anywhere (even when you’re at home!)
+It’s important to monitor your calcium levels because both high and low calcium levels can adversely impact your wellness.
+Thankfully, Vivoo offers a straightforward and fuss-free way of keeping an eye on your calcium levels anytime and anywhere, even when you’re at home!